jeremyschlatter/touchpad-cover/README.md

 Or [download a binary](https://github.com/jeremyschlatter/touchpad-cover/releases) from GitHub.

-## Use
+## Configuration

-You need to identify two things in your system:
+You need to identify the names of two things in your system:

-1. The device name of your touchpad.
+**The device name of your touchpad**

 Use `xinput list` to find it.
 My input list looks like this:

 ```
 ⎡ Virtual core pointer                    	id=2	[master pointer  (3)]
 ⎜   ↳ Virtual core XTEST pointer              	id=4	[slave  pointer  (2)]